zmlka/atrap/_static_pages/curriculum.markdown

       they are dealing with.
 1. The present, part 2
     * The current moment is split into two tracks.
-This session is abut those who fundementally believe in the value of connections (ie: what is important is the relationships between things).
+This session is abut those who fundamentally believe in the value of connections (ie: what is important is the relationships between things).
     * This is the tendency towards complexity.
     * **Parametricism**, **Generative Design** and all branches of architecture